 “I think we made a large contribution to the lymph node biopsy questionnaire for WP3, but for WP1 and WP2 maybe not so much, apart from the overall impact.”

 Most of the PRPs found they had a moderate understanding of EuroTEAM from the outset.
-Half of the PRPs said there were about the right number of assignments for them, whereas half felt there were too few assignments.
+Half of the PRPs said there were about the right number of assignments for them, whereas half believed there were too few assignments.
 All agreed that the assignments were of an appropriate level of difficulty and that they received suitable levels of information about them, however some respondents mentioned that more contextual information or specific training and feedback would have been useful.
 Half of the respondents stated that they had received too little feedback on the outcome of their contributions to this project:

 “When introducing a completely new skill – e.g. coding – perhaps more training, and feedback, would be helpful”